-PURPOSE: To coordinate with MnDOT and other partners on TPP investment changes and as necessary, move amendments through a public review, participation, and adoption process; incorporate any necessary administrative modifications to the TPP; and ensure implementation of the Council's long-range 2040 Transportation Policy Plan goals and investment direction.
+PURPOSE: To coordinate with MnDOT and other partners on TPP investment or policy changes, develop a draft update to the 2040 Transportation Policy Plan for public review and comment and adopt the update and as necessary, move amendments through a public review, participation, and adoption process; incorporate any necessary administrative modifications to the TPP; and ensure implementation of the Council's long-range 2040 Transportation Policy Plan goals and investment direction.

-- In 2020 the priority for this task will focus on implementing the policies from the 2018 TPP Update and working on studies for future incorporation into the next revision of the TPP. - Review changes in revenue allocation and proposed projects and scope for major highway and transitway projects to prepare and process TPP amendments. - Host public participation and comment and review processes for TPP amendments, as needed. - Incorporate administrative modifications to the TPP as needed due to federal, state or regional policy initiatives and changes. - Make presentations and work with regional partners to communicate the TPP investment goals, direction and relationship to proposed regional investments.
+- In 2020 the priority for this task will focus on updating the 2040 Transportation Policy Plan for adoption in 2020.
+This Update will put the plan on schedule for a major revision and adoption in 2024 in alignment with adoption of the Regional Development Guide.
+This Update will focus on identifying Work Plan items to complete from 2021-2023, the results and recommendations which can be incorporated into the Regional Development Guide and Policy Plan update in 2023-2024. - Review changes in revenue allocation and proposed projects and scope for major highway and transitway projects to prepare and include in TPP update as necessary. - Host public participation and comment and review processes for 2040 TPP update and revise draft plan in response to input. - Incorporate administrative modifications to the TPP as needed due to federal, state or regional policy initiatives and changes. - Make presentations and work with regional partners to communicate the TPP investment goals, direction and relationship to proposed regional investments.

 Products Completion Dates

+Draft 2040 TPP Update, Revise in Response to public comment Q3

+Adopt 2040 TPP Update Q4

 TPP Amendments As needed

 TPP Administrative Modifications As needed

 Continuing TPP Engagement Activities On-going

 - The 2018 TPP Update was created with significant input from local and regional partners.
-Collaboration with counties and MnDOT on roadway revenue and spending and transit providers on transit investment will continue to identify and prepare any necessary TPP amendments and prepare for future updates. - Major regional investments on the highway system by MnDOT and counties and by transit providers in the transit system must be articulated in the TPP and shared through a public process.
-TPP amendments and modifications are made in cooperation with, and with participation by, all the region's transportation planning partners. - MPCA provides inputs in the development, updates, and amendments of TPP.
+Collaboration with counties and MnDOT on roadway revenue and spending and transit providers.
+The Council and partners will continue to identify and prepare any necessary TPP changes for the TPP update in 2020. - Major regional investments on the highway system by MnDOT and counties and by transit providers in the transit system must be articulated in the TPP and shared through a public process.
+TPP updates, amendments and modifications are done in cooperation with, and with participation by, all the region's transportation planning partners. - MPCA provides inputs in the development, updates, and amendments of TPP.